-It is common for people to have late, irregular, or absent periods immediately after stopping hormonal birth control.
-It may take up to 3 months for a person’s menstrual cycle and fertility to return to normal.
+Many people have late, irregular, or absent periods immediately after stopping hormonal birth control.
+It may take up to 3 months for the menstrual cycle and fertility to return to normal.

-This comes from the United Kingdom’s National Health Service (NHS).
+This is according to the United Kingdom’s National Health Service (NHS).

 However, an absent period is also potential sign of pregnancy.
 People who are sexually active and who have stopped using their usual method of birth control should take a pregnancy test if their periods do not resume after 4 weeks.

 In this article, we will look at the cause of late periods after stopping birth control, other symptoms a person may experience, and how long those symptoms may last.

 According to the NHS, it is normal to have late or irregular periods after stopping hormonal birth control.
 It can take several weeks, or sometimes months, for periods to resume as normal.
 Some doctors call this postpill amenorrhea.